FAQs

 Your best approach is to be open to the idea of absorbing the benefits of the experience regardless of whether you remain totally present or not — the subconscious remains aware even if you do fall asleep.

-You'll likely drift in and out if you've got a lot on your mind, or feel exhausted and that's okay.
+You'll likely drift in and out if you've got a lot on your mind, or feel exhausted, and that's okay.
 You won't miss anything.
 The subconscious gets what it needs.

 How do I move past details I don't enjoy?